What was the smallest USSC number in history?

 John Jay, William Paterson and Thomas Johnson, (who served less than 5 months).

 Do you think that SCOTUS decisions should require more than a simple majority to decide a case.With a 5-4 decision, 4 SC justices are disregarded while a single vote decides the case.
-The decision becomes the law of the...
+The decision becomes the law of the land, but does that even come close to resolving the issues underlying the...

 In your opinion, what has the republican congress done to create or pass legislation since Obama has been president?